FlorianBr/Linuxkrams/README.md

+# Stuff for my hyprland environment

+I recently moved from KDE to the tiling WM hyprland.
+With fancy stuff like animated background and so on.
+NOT in a fingers-always-in-the-keyboard configuration, I usually use a macropad to control the workspaces, windows and so on.

+TODO:

+- Tweaking waybar
+- Monitor off in swaylock
+- colors and font in kitty
+- Remove rofi with TBD?
+- Customize wlogout
+- Better system monitor in waybar?

+## Swaylock

+The lock screen I currently use.
+Maybe one day replaced by hyprlock?

+## hypr

+All the config stuff for hyprland.
+Still a heavy work in progress always tweaking the settings here and there

+## kitty

+The terminal used in hyprland.
+Not sure yet if I will stick to it or try something else

+## mako

+The notification manager.
+Nothing fancy here

+## rofi

+rofi applauncher.
+At the moment only used for the clipboard history

+## walker

+The applauncher I currently used instead of rofi

+## waybar

+The bar to display all sorts of data, current workspace, window title and so on

+## wlogout

+The logout screen.
+Not really customized yet

 # Conky

 My conky scripts.
 On all of my machines I use six panels on the bottom left of my monitor to display data: